connectrpc/connectrpc.com/docs/governance/rfc/006-es-validation.md

 Connect already offers [`connectrpc.com/validate`][validate-go] for Go services, which provides seamless integration with Protovalidate annotations.
 This package allows Go developers to automatically validate requests using constraints defined in their Protobuf schemas, eliminating the need for manual validation boilerplate.

 To provide feature parity for ECMAScript developers, we propose creating a Connect-ES validation package.
-This package will integrate with Protovalidate annotations in the same way as the Go implementation, allowing developers to leverage their existing schema-defined validation rules in their EcmaScript Connect services.
+This package will integrate with Protovalidate annotations in the same way as the Go implementation, allowing developers to leverage their existing schema-defined validation rules in their ECMAScript Connect services.

 [protovalidate]: https://github.com/bufbuild/protovalidate
 [validate-go]: https://github.com/connectrpc/validate-go